A Dude Named Ben

 At 18, he decided to join the military.
 After serving as a paratrooper in the 82nd Airborne Division, he got out when he was 22.
 2 weeks before his Army discharge, his brother, bandmate, and only friend for most of his life died from a drug overdose.
 Gabriel was only 25.

 Jobless and grief-struck, he moved out Los Angeles for a short time and then to Dallas TX, where he decided to pursue a career in hair styling.
-When he was 25, he graduated from the TONI & GUY Hair Dressing Academy in Carrollton, TX and worked for a few salons.
+In 2009 he attended the TONI & GUY Hair Dressing Academy in Carrollton, TX and worked for a few salons.
 He had always loved the idea of owning a company that would be a platform to help others and he was in desperate need of a hair product that worked for him, so he started formulating products and eventually started Anchors Aweigh Hair Company.

 In 2012 Ben went down to his basement and started researching ingredients and learning chemistry, marketing, web design, shipping, and every other aspect of how to run a product business.